 recommended.

-Note also the -t we used above (force allocate pseudoterminal), it
+we used above (force allocate pseudoterminal), it

 actually seems to improve interactive typing response via VNC!

-You may want to add the -C option to ssh to enable
+You may want to add the -C

 compression.
 The VNC compression is not perfect, and so this may help